You’ve written a story, article, or even the Great American Novel. Now what?

 Submission and billing

 You’ll receive an emailed invoice with a link to Intuit Merchant Services/Quickbooks Merchant Services, a secure site where you may pay using a major credit card, or by direct debit from your bank account.
-All transactions are handle by IMS/QMS, so I’ll never see any of your financial information.
+All transactions are handled by IMS/QMS, so I’ll never see any of your financial information.
+I’ll also accept payment through PayPal.